aliyalewis/Babysitting-Form/SurveyFormGuidelines.md

 User Story #12: Inside the form element, I can select an option from a dropdown that has a corresponding id="dropdown".

 User Story #13: Inside the form element, I can select a field from one or more groups of radio buttons.
-Each group should be grouped using the nameattribute.
+Each group should be grouped using the name attribute.

-User Story #14: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a valueattribute.
+User Story #14: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a valu eattribute.

 User Story #15: Inside the form element, I am presented with a textareaat the end for additional comments.